tlmanz/homehub/README.md

   }
 ```
 This publish function publishes user inputs from the webpage to the MQTT server for the given topic which NodeMCU can grab.
 First it will parse the strings to a JSON format and then it will convert that to a string before publishing.

+This is the basic idea of the system when it comes to the web application side.
+more information can be found refering http://www.steves-internet-guide.com/mqtt-websockets/ this wbpage.
+I used online resources like this for this project